Ascophyllum: Reproduction

-Each individual plant is dioecious, either male or female.
+Each individual is dioecious, either male or female.
 The gametes are produced in the spring in conceptacles embedded in yellowish receptacles on short branches.
-A year after the plant is fertilized and forms a zygote, the first frond grows, and at the beginning of year 2, an air bladder forms, which creates a way to age the plants.
+A year after the gamete is fertilized and forms a zygote, the first frond grows, and at the beginning of year 2, an air bladder forms, which creates a way to age individuals.

 Varieties and forms

 Several different varieties and forms of this species have been described, including the two below.